-Do you need an ecommerce web design but not too sure about the platform to choose?
+Do you need an eCommerce web design but are not too sure about the platform to choose?

-Have your web developer made you confused by giving too many options to develop your ecommerce store?
+Have your web developer made you confused by giving you too many options to develop your eCommerce store?

 No worries, we are here to help you!

-If you are looking to start an ecommerce business and looking for correct guidance on choose an appropriate platform to build your online store, this blog post is for you.
+If you are looking to start an eCommerce business and looking for correct guidance on choosing an appropriate platform to build your online store, this blog post is for you.

-In this blog post, we will discuss pros and cons of few major ecommerce open source CMS platforms like Woocommerce, Magento, OpenCart & Shopify.
+In this blog post, we will discuss the pros and cons of a few major eCommerce open-source CMS platforms like Woocommerce, Magento, OpenCart & Shopify.

 In other words, this post is about Woocommerce vs Magento vs OpenCart vs Shopify.

-C. When you use open source CMS for your ecommerce website development, you get advantage of using hundreds of free themes, plugins & modules.
+C. When you use open-source CMS for your eCommerce website development, you get the advantage of using hundreds of free themes, plugins & modules.

-Here is the comparison of few major ecommerce open source CMS systems:
+Here is a comparison of a few major eCommerce open-source CMS systems:

-- Woocommerce is one of the most popular yet free open source ecommerce platform.
+- Woocommerce is one of the most popular yet free open-source eCommerce platforms.

-- You can find several free & paid readymade theme to use for your ecommerce website design.
+- You can find several free & paid readymade themes to use for your eCommerce website design.

-- There are many WordPress developers who contribute towards the plugin development for incorporating useful features with ecommerce stores.
-You will also find active support by these WordPress developers.
+- There are many WordPress developers who contribute towards the plugin development for incorporating useful features with eCommerce stores.
+You will also find active support from these WordPress developers.

 Cons of using Woocommerce:

-- Although Woocommerce is free to build an ecommerce website but many of its plugins and themes are paid.
+- Although Woocommerce is free to build an eCommerce website many of its plugins and themes are paid.

 - For changing the look of WordPress themes, you need to have a little technical expertise.